EilidhSweenie/simple_task_list_api/README.md

 ## Available Operations

 ### List All Tasks
 Run the below query from the Operation section of the sandbox to list all of the available tasks.
-Returns an empty list if no matching tasks are available.
+Returns null if no matching tasks are available.
 ```
 query {
   tasks{